Markov chain entropy games and the geometry of their Nash equilibria: Main results

 \subsection{A projected subgradient algorithm to find an approximate mixed strategy Nash equilibrium (or Chebyshev center)}

-The aim of this Section is to develop a simple and easy-to-implement projected subgradient method to find an approximate mixed strategy Nash equilibrium.
-Throughout this Section, we consider the two-person mixed strategy game of the probabilist against Nature with respect to the parameters $(f, \mathcal{B},\pi)$, where $\mathcal{B}$ is either $\{L_i\}_{i=1}^n$ or its convex hull $\mathrm{conv}((L_i)_{i=1}^n)$.
+The aim of this subsection is to develop a simple and easy-to-implement projected subgradient method to find an approximate mixed strategy Nash equilibrium.
+Throughout this subsection, we consider the two-person mixed strategy game introduced in Section \ref{subsec:introgame} with respect to the parameters $(f, \mathcal{B},\pi)$, where $\mathcal{B}$ is either $\{L_i\}_{i=1}^n$ or its convex hull $\mathrm{conv}((L_i)_{i=1}^n)$.
 Recall that $\mathbf{w}^f$ is a maximin strategy of the probabilist, and the pair $(M^{f}_n(\mathbf{w}^f,\{L_i\}_{i=1}^n,\pi),\mathbf{w}^f)$ is a mixed strategy Nash equilibrium.
 To find such an equilibrium algorithmically, one crucial step amounts to solving the corresponding dual problem \eqref{problem:minimax2dual}.
 If the weighted information centroid admits a closed-form expression, for instance in the case of $\alpha$-divergence or the examples given in Theorem \ref{thm:examplecentroid}, then making use of $\mathbf{w}^f$ a mixed strategy Nash equilibrium is found.

-Instead of solving the maximization problem in \eqref{problem:minimax2dual}, we reformulate this problem into the following equivalent minimization problem by multiplying by $-1$, in order for us to consider the subgradient (rather than supergradient) method in the optimization literature:
+Instead of solving the maximization problem in \eqref{problem:minimax2dual}, we reformulate it into the following equivalent minimization problem by multiplying by $-1$, in order for us to consider the subgradient (rather than supergradient) method in the optimization literature:

 where

 Note that the dependence of $h$ on $(f, \mathcal{B},\pi)$ is suppressed to avoid notational burden in the definition above.
 In view of Theorem \ref{thm:mainpure} item \eqref{it:cl}, the function $h$ is convex.